Deepositive/workshop-web/docs/backend/server_config.md

 **Note:**
-- Use `--app=<heroku-app-name>` if you have more than one heroku app configured in current project.
+- Use `--app=deepositive-workshop` if you have more than one heroku app configured in current project.
-- Update `travis.yml`, and add the `<heroku-app-name>` to automatically deploy to this configured heroku app.
+- Update `travis.yml`, and add the `deepositive-workshop` to automatically deploy to this configured heroku app.

 ### AWS/EC2